claymager/idrall/README.md

 There's implementations of `FromDhall` for `String`, `Nat`, `Integer`, `Bool`, `Double`, and `List`/`Maybe` of those.
 That interface gives you the `fromDhall` function you can use on dhall expression to get a `Maybe` of your Idris ADT or Record.
 See the `./tests/derive` dir for some examples.

 The behaviour of this isn't thought out yet.
 For example, the `deriveFromDhall ADT` function ignores the dhall union and just looks for matching constructors.
-Also `deriveFromDhall Record`
+Also `deriveFromDhall Record` ignores extra fields on the dhall record.
+This behaviour may change.

+There should also be a function that does the whole `parse -> resolve -> typecheck -> eval` process so you have an `Expr Void` to call `fromDhall` on, but that's currently scattered around, see the next section for details.

 ## Indepth Usage (very alpha, YMMV)